18 years later, America vows to ‘never forget’ 9/11

 NEW YORK (AP) — People who were too young on 9/11 to even remember their lost loved ones, and others for whom the grief is still raw, paid tribute with wreath-layings and the solemn roll call of the dead Wednesday as America marked the 18th anniversary of the worst terror attack on U.S. soil.

-“As long as the city will gift us this moment, I will be here,” Margie Miller, who lost her husband, Joel, said as she attended the ground zero anniversary ceremony, as she has every year.
-“I want people to remember.”
+“Eighteen years.
+We will not forget.
+We cannot forget,” Bud Salter, who lost his sister, Catherine, said at ground zero.

-President Donald Trump laid a wreath at the Pentagon, telling victims’ relatives there: “This is your anniversary of personal and permanent loss.”
+President Donald Trump laid a wreath at the Pentagon, telling victims’ relatives: “This is your anniversary of personal and permanent loss.”

 “It’s the day that has replayed in your memory a thousand times over.
 The last kiss.
 The last phone call.
 The last time hearing those precious words, ‘I love you,'” the president said.